-[See Food Allergies (All Grade Levels)]
+[See Food Allergies on page 77.]

-Child Sexual Abuse, Neglect, Trafficking, and Other Maltreatment of Children (All Grade Levels)
+Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels)

-The district has established a plan for addressing child sexual abuse, neglect, trafficking, and other maltreatment of children.
-The plan is available at https://tea.texas.gov/texas-schools/health-safety-discipline/child-abuse-prevention/child-abuse-prevention-overview.
-Abuse includes physical abuse, including sexual abuse, and psychological and emotional abuse.
+The district has established a plan for addressing child sexual abuse, trafficking, and other maltreatment of children, which may be accessed at:

+https://tea.texas.gov/texas-schools/health-safety-discipline/child-abuse-prevention/child-abuse-prevention-overview

 Trafficking includes both sex and labor trafficking.